CLIxIndia-Dev/qbank-lite/README.md

 Running with Docker
 ===================
+To run this application with Docker, use the `docker` branch.
+This is because the deployed code does not use Docker.
+This means that the source code paths inside of a Docker container will not match the source code path outside of the container...so the `master` branch uses non-Docker paths to not break our deployed versions.

 The docker images built with this repository use the filesystem to store data, in an unplatform-type scenario.
 If you want to run against MongoDB, you have to modify the image / Dockerfile / docker-compose files